luk3yx/minetest-flow/README.md

 },
 ```

+## Experimental features

+These features might be broken in the future.

-## Hiding elements
+### Hiding elements

 Elements inside boxes can have `visible = false` set to hide them from the
 player.
 Elements hidden this way will still take up space like with
 `visibility: hidden;` in CSS.

 The style elements are invisible and won't affect padding.

-## Experimental features

-These features might be broken in the future.

 ### `no_prepend[]`